 In terms of languages, all games come with both the English and Japanese voices for you to swap between.

-Visually, the entire collection is spotless on both the PS Vita and the PlayStation 4.
-I acquired both versions to do a comparison of them and I can’t see any differences, they all run at full speed with no slowdowns, they all contain the same songs and modes, except PSVR, and all the games look perfect on their platforms.
+Visually, the entire collection is visually stunning on both the PS Vita and the PlayStation 4.
+I acquired both versions to do a comparison of them and I can’t see any differences, they all run at full speed with no slowdowns, they all contain the same songs and modes, except PSVR, and all the games look great on both platforms.
 The only difference mechanically is that on the Vita version, you can touch the screen instead of pressing the buttons if you wish, and on the PS4 we have the optional PSVR mode.

 Also, one thing I absolutely adored was the visuals of the menus within each of the games.
 They all have their own style, with Persona 5 returning to the sharp and funky visuals we saw in the main RPG.
 As soon as I booted up Persona 5, as it was the first one I wanted to play, I instantly fell in love with the game all over again, so much that I’ve just re-ordered Persona 5 so I can play through it once more.